 Are you one of those who own super impressive guitars?
 If yes, you are the one who can feel how hard it is to clean a guitar’s fretboard.
 Having a guitar and keeping its fretboard clean is one of the hardest things that I have faced as a guitar owner.
-Most of us fear cleaning it with market products due to various chemicals used in the cleaner.
-But do you know how to clean guitar fretboard with household items?
+Most of us fear cleaning it with market products due to the various chemicals used in the cleaner.
+But do you know how to clean a guitar fretboard with household items?

 So, for a neat and clean fretboard, follow this article religiously.

 - 1 Primary Etiquettes: How to Finely Clean a Guitar’s Fretboard?

 - 2 4 Ways to Clean a Guitar’s Fretboard Using Household Items